 - Participatory policy design and delivery: support for local authorities to collaborate with a broad range of local stakeholders so they can co-design and deliver progressive policies.

 You will work at network and / or city level, and will be able to work in either English, French, or both.
 For some roles Arabic or Portuguese will also be useful.
 You will provide thematic expertise, or support with the methodology for specific activities (e.g. thematic input at our all-city Summits, facilitating local workshops, producing thematic tools, reports or short research pieces).

 If you are interested and have suitable expertise, we are receiving applications in French or English at any time until April 2022.
-All applications must be sent by email to Thierry PICQUART, Head of the ASToN Project Unit email@example.com
+All applications must be sent by email to the ASToN Secretariat at email@example.com